andrewabest/AWS-Workshop/Exercise2.md

 * Get hands dirty building a CloudFormation template
 * Launch a security group and EC2 instance via powershell - Infrastructure as code!

+## Prior to starting

+To complete this exercise you'll need to add an appropriate set of credentials to your [SDK Credential Store](http://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html) - run ResetParameters.bat from the repository root with appropriate parameters to do this

 ## Instructions

 1. Navigate to .\Exercise2 and open Deploy.ps1 in Powershell ISE